xcsp3team/PyCSP3-models/realistic/Tower/README.md

 # Problem: Tower

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2020/2022 Minizinc challenges.
-The MZN model was proposed by Greame Gange, with a Licence that seems to be like the MIT Licence.
+The original MZN model was proposed by Greame Gange, with a Licence that seems to be like the MIT Licence.

 ## Data Example
   070-070-15-070-04.json